If you're reading this, then you're most likely struggling right now.

-I have previously worked as a school counsellor at a secondary school, as well as at a hospice providing care for terminally ill people and their families, with bereavement a strong focus.
-I also worked at a charity, counselling clients aged 12-25, for three years.
+I have previously worked at a hospice providing care for terminally ill people and their families, with bereavement a strong focus; as a school counsellor at a secondary school; and at a charity, counselling clients aged 12-25.

 I am registered with the British Association of Counselling and Psychotherapy (BACP) and abide by its code of ethics, the BACP Ethical Framework for the Counselling Professions.